 Wanting to raise a smart, bright child can feel awkward.
 On one hand, you want your kids to be at the top of the class and think differently from the rest.

-But you also don’t want to be “that parent” who brings flash cards everywhere and drills her kids on math problems.
+But you also don’t want to be “that parent” who brings flash cards everywhere and forces her kids to play chess against their will.

 “I found these tips very useful.
-I own a preschool in my community, I hope to apply these tips for my own children and my pupils.
+I own a preschool in my community, I hope to apply these tips to my children and my pupils.
 Thanks.” -Helen

 Take a look at how to raise a bright child, without needless pressure and stress:

-1. Read often—to your kids and for your own pleasure
+1. Read often—to your kids and for your pleasure

 When my eldest was a baby, one of the sure ways to calm him down from fussing was by reading books.
 We’d have a stack of books ready to read when he’d wake up cranky from a nap.
 I’d sit him on my lap and read piles of books when I had no idea what else to do with him.